latchbio/latch/docs/source/basics/latch_develop_example.md

 ## Calling the test script

 Now that we have modified our local code, we can run it in the development environment.
-The local changes will already be reflected in the development environment.
+Note that local changes are automatically reflected in the development environment.

 ```console
 >>> python3 scripts/main.py